samuller/genuml/README.md

 ![PlantUML class diagram](tests/data/diagram.png)

+## Installation

+### Install from PyPI

+With `Python 3` installed on your system, you can run:

+    pip install genuml

+To test that installation worked, run:

+    genuml --help

+and you can uninstall at any time with:

+    pip uninstall genuml

-## Install from Github
+### Install from Github

 To install the newest code directly from Github:

     pip install git+https://github.com/samuller/genuml

-And uninstall with:
+And uninstall remains the same:

     pip uninstall genuml